 Restylane® Defyne — Approved along with Refyne, Defyne also specifically targets nasolabial folds and marionette lines.
 The difference is that Defyne is designed for use on moderate to severe creases and lines.
 Both Refyne and Defyne provide results that last up to one year.

 Dr. Khatri’s patient is able to comment on her overall experience with Lip fillers.

 There is no downtime after an injection session with any of the fillers we offer at Skin & Laser Surgery Center of New England.
 Patients need to avoid rubbing the injection sites for the first 12 hours after their session.

 How long Do Results Last?

 Fillers have various lifespans before the body usually absorbs the filler material.
-These results run from around six months with Restylane® Silk to a year for most of the Juvederm® fillers and the other Restylane® fillers.
+These results run for around six months with Restylane® Silk to a year for most of the Juvederm® fillers and the other Restylane® fillers.
 Juvederm® Vollure and Radiesse® can extend those results for 18 months and possibly longer (depending on the collagen production triggered by Radiesse®).

 Face Fillers Side Effects

-The most commonly observed side effects with fillers are swelling, redness, pain, bruising, headaches, tenderness, lump formation, and itching at the injection sites.
+The most commonly observed side effects of fillers are swelling, redness, pain, bruising, headaches, tenderness, lump formation, and itching at the injection sites.
 These are typically mild in severity and usually resolve themselves in seven days with smile and marionette lines, and within 14 days on the lips.
 If you’re allergic to Lidocaine you cannot use Restylane®-L.